 Classification 6: Full admission to graduate program for the purpose of earning a Master's degree.
 Classification 7: Student does not satisfy admission requirements and is admitted for specified 20 hours of provisional work which may be applied to the degree if an average of 2.0 is achieved.
-Classification 8: Provisional Admission; having an acceptable grade point average pending receipt of satisfactory GRE scores.
-Credit earned in this classification can be ap- plied to the Master's program if accepted fully by the beginning of the second quarter of coursework.
+Classification 8: Provisional Admission: documents missing.
+Credit earned in this classification can be applied to the Mas- ter's program if accepted fully by the beginning of the second quarter of coursework.
 (NOTE: The School of Business does not use this classification.
-All Business students must complete the GMAT or GRE before they can be admitted to graduate study.)
+All Business students must complete the GMAT before they can be admitted to graduate study.)
 Classification 13: Holds Master's degree from approved institution.

 Admission is for non-degree or certification purposes.

 Classification 14: Holds Master's degree from approved institution.
-Admission is for ''AA'' certification purposes.
+Admission is for "AA" certification purposes.